Why do we learn Design & Technology?

 Our approach

-In Design & Technology, students develop most of their knowledge and skills through completing focused project work, thus acquiring investigation, designing and making skills in preparation for GCSE and A-Level.
+In Design & Technology, students develop most of their knowledge and skills through completing focused project work, thus acquiring investigation, designing and making skills in preparation for GCSE and beyond.
 Progression has been planned so that students are taught key skills in year 7 which get progressively more challenging each year.
 By re-teaching key knowledge and skills, students from years 7 to 10 refine their skills so that by year 11 they have the potential to achieve excellence and the faith that this is an achievable goal.

 Exam theory is usually taught as part of projects, practical or Do Now starter activities rather than as stand-alone lessons, which creates a richer and more meaningful learning experience as students can apply their learning and have physical examples to refer to when revising.